AmberVolkmann/Trail-Friends/README.md

 # Trail Friends
+During my time at Prime Digital Academy, we were assigned a solo project, which entailed individually building an application over the course of two weeks.
+I wanted something that would be useful in my daily life, so I created Trail Friends.
+The goal of Trail Friends is to ease the burden of not knowing what lies ahead of a thru-hiker on the trail.
+Users are able to leave notes along a selected trail at their exact latitude and longitude, which will give others the opportunity to take necessary precautions on the trail.
+Users are also able to view a map of their surrounding area.
 This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).

 ## Prerequisites